 The library is decked out with cosy book nooks, seating and a hot air balloon feature for a reading session with a birds eye view.

-The art space is laid out with several free activities, unless a workshop is on, and an educator is usually present to help guide the craft.
+The art space is laid out with several creative activities, unless a workshop is on, and an educator is usually present to help guide the craft.
 Workshops change daily and can be anything from introductory robotics to dance to cooking.
 Check the schedule here for workshop times (they are included in your entry fee but can fill up fast)

 The next room boasts wall to wall magnets and blue foam building pieces.
 In front of the cafe area is a beautifully designed ball pit, slide and obstacle section with clear panels to assist with supervision.